ContainerSolutions/externalsecret-operator/README.md

   --secret-string='this string is a secret'
 ```

-and an `ExternalSecret` resource definition like this one:
+and an `ExternalSecret` resource definition like this :

 ```yaml
 % cat config/samples/secrets_v1alpha1_externalsecret.yaml